Curriculum Learning for LLM Pretraining: An Analysis of Learning Dynamics

-\begin{theorem}[\Cref{thm:stability}, restatement] Given a difficulty score $d$ and pacing function $p \colon [0,1] \to \mathbb{R}$, let a curriculum present training samples in order of increasing $d$ according to $p(t)$, so that the sampling distribution $\mathcal{P}_t$ at (rescaled) time $t$ interpolates between the easy distribution $\mathcal{P}_{\mathrm{easy}}$ and the full data distribution $\mathcal{P}$.
+\begin{theorem}[Variance-control statement] Given a scalar score $d$ and sorted-stream pacing function $q \colon [0,1] \to [0,1]$, let a curriculum present training samples in order of increasing $d$ so that the sampling distribution $\mathcal{P}_t$ at (rescaled) time $t$ is supported on a local score-rank window $W_t$ around $q(t)$.
 Assume that $F$ is $\mu$-strongly convex with $L$-Lipschitz gradient and that Assumptions~\ref{assump:low-difficulty-variance}--\ref{assump:dynamic-variance} hold.
 For SGD with constant step size $\eta \in (0,1/L]$: \begin{enumerate}[leftmargin=*] \item There exists a stability threshold

 parameterized by a target radius $R>0$, such that any sampling scheme whose effective gradient variance satisfies $\sup_t \sigma_t^2 \le \sigma_{\mathrm{stab}}^2(R)$ and initialization satisfies $\|\theta_0 - \theta^*\|_2^2 \le R^2$ guarantees